Correspondences acting on constant cycle curves on K3 surfaces: Introduction.

 Constant cycle curves on a K3 surface $X$ over $\bC$ are curves whose points all define the same class in the Chow group.
 In this paper we study correspondences $Z \subseteq X\times X$ over $\bC$ acting on the group $\ccc(X)$ of cycles generated by irreducible constant cycle curves.
 We construct for any $n\geq 2$ and any very ample line bundle $L$ a locus $Z_n(L)\subseteq X\times X$ which is expected to have dimension $2$ and which yields a correspondence that acts on $\ccc(X)$, when it has dimension $2$.
 We provide examples of $Z_n(L)$ for low $n$ and exhibit one correspondence different from $Z_n(L)$ acting on $\ccc(X)$.

-\section{introduction}
+\section{Introduction.}

 Constant cycle curves have been considered in \cite{Voi15} and formally introduced in \cite{Huy14} with the motivation of getting a more thorough picture of Chow groups and rational curves on K3 surfaces.
 On a K3 surface $X$ defined over $\bC$, they are curves whose points all define the same class in the Chow group of zero cycles of $X$.
 Rational curves are important examples of constant cycle curves.
-On the other hand, examples of non rational constant cycle curves are constructed in \cite{Huy14}.
+On the other hand, examples of non-rational constant cycle curves are constructed in \cite{Huy14}.
 Overall, constant cycle curves behave similarly to rational curves.
 They are rigid, as the existence of a family dominating $X$ would force $CH_0(X)$ to be isomorphic to $\bZ$, contradicting Mumford's theorem (see \cite{Mum68}).
 They are finite in linear systems, for bounded order, as proven in \cite{Huy14}.
 Their union is even dense with respect to the classical topology (see \cite{Huy14} or directly \cite{Voi15}).
-But yet the set of constant cycle curves on K3 surfaces is still not well understood.
+Yet the set of constant cycle curves on K3 surfaces is not well understood.

-In this paper we study correspondences $Z \subseteq X\times X$ over $\bC$ preserving the set of constant cycle curves.
+In this paper, we study correspondences $Z \subseteq X\times X$ over $\bC$ preserving the set of constant cycle curves.
 More precisely, we introduce the group $\ccc(X)\subseteq Z_1(X)$ of cycles generated by irreducible constant cycle curves (see Definition \ref{def:setccc}).
 Then we study correspondences $Z \subseteq X\times X$ {\em acting on $\ccc (X)$}, i.e. inducing a homomorphism $Z_*: \ccc(X)\to \ccc(X)$ (see Definition \ref{def:corrccc}).

 Notice that the notion of constant cycle curve is not well defined at the level of Chow groups, since constant cycle curves are rigid.
-This means that non all curves rationally equivalent to a constant cycle curve are constant cycle curves.
+This means that not all curves that are rationally equivalent to a constant cycle curve are constant cycle curves.
 It is therefore essential to work at the level of cycles.